jalcock-training/azure-hybrid-landing-zone/docs/architecture/automation-and-ci-cd.md

 - `terraform fmt` ensures consistent formatting
 - `terraform validate` checks configuration correctness
 - Optional linting or static analysis can be added later
+- Future enhancements may include security scanning or policy compliance checks

 ### Planning

 - `terraform plan` generates an execution plan
 - The plan is uploaded as a pipeline artifact for review
 - No changes are applied automatically
+- Plan output is reviewed before approval to ensure changes align with governance and security expectations

 ### Manual Approval